- 15 Jul 2024

 Expression Tags

-• Period: The time period between executions, displayed in milliseconds.
-Only applies when the Trigger is set to “Periodic”.
+Period: The time period between executions, displayed in milliseconds.
+This only applies when the Trigger is set to “Periodic”.

-• Cron expression: Cron expression that determines when the script will be executed.
-Only applies when the Trigger is set to "Cron expression".
+Cron expression: Cron expression that determines when the script will be executed.
+This only applies when the Trigger is set to "Cron expression".

 Note:

 Each alias must be unique.
-If two aliases point to the same tag, the tag logs a warning and the expression is not executed.
+If two aliases point to the same tag, a warning is logged and the expression is not executed.

 Note: